|

 Studio

-work Sylvers (right) in his nice hill side L.A. studio/home with
+work Sylvers (right) in his nice hill side L.A. studio/home

-Shalamar's "Over and over" in 83.
-The picture taken from the
+the video of Shalamar's "Over and over" in 83.

-video featuring Hewitt driving his BMW 733i up the hill to the studio
+his BMW 733i up the hill to the studio in the intro.
+To

-in the intro.
-To both watch and listen to this God sent voice is a powerful
+both watch and listen to this God sent voice is a powerful

 and blissful experience in one!
-Shalamar did a couple of extremely hard-to-find
+Shalamar did a couple of

 are gonna see these or other SOLAR videos on a DVD for example!?
-Watch

 entire video!